Dreagonmon/tic80-wasm-c-template/README.md

 * Modify `Makefile`, change `TARGET_NAME` to project name.
 * Compile only the wasm part: `make clean && make wasm`
 * Compile and make the cart: `make clean && make cart`
-* Compile and run the cart: `make clean && make run`
+* Compile and run the cart: `make clean && DEBUG=1 make run`
+* In order to speed up compiling, static linked library is used. clean the static library cache: `make cleanlib`

 ## Limitation